 These are great books to give children prior to a holiday and encourages them to really get in involved with the trip planning process.

-If you’re looking for travel activity books for kids, Let’s Explore is another one of the great series of books from the Lonely Planet.
-These books are about two young explorers Marco and Amelia who travel to a range of difference landscapes across the world including Safari, Ocean, Desert, City, Mountain and Jungle.
+If you’re looking for travel activity books for kids, Let’s Explore is another one of the great series of books from Lonely Planet.
+These books are about two young explorers Marco and Amelia who travel to a range of different landscapes across the world including Safari, Ocean, Desert, City, Mountain and Jungle.

-Each of the Let’s Explore books are 48 pages and include a range of puzzles, colouring in, have over 250 stickers as well as some interesting facts.
+Each of the Let’s Explore books is 48 pages and include a range of puzzles, colouring in, have over 250 stickers as well as some interesting facts.

 Whether you’re after a kids travel activity book for at home or while travelling, the Lonely Planet Let’s Explore range is a good one to consider.